radiocosmology/padloper/README.md

 If you wish to add some sample data, you should exec into the flask-interface container and run the setup scripts since currently, they are not able to synchronize with the janusgraph database

+### Brief explanation of Nginx and Gunicorn

+For the dockerization, we added Gunicorn so that the backend is able to handle multiple requests simultaneously since the built-in `flask` server is single-threaded is meant for development purposes.

+Nginx provides provides another layer of managing requests and load balancing, in addition to providing a layer of security by hiding the Gunicorn server from the public internet.